 A supposed ancient golden armband is brought to the historian.
 The band is decorated with filigree work.
 Knowing that wire drawing wasn’t invented until after Roman times the historian sets to work.
 His microscope helps him in seeing parallel striations on the wire used to produce the filigree.
 Since parallel striations are typical for drawn wire and ancient wire was produced by twisting a thin strip of sheet gold which leaves a visible spiraling thread, the historian is thus able to conclude the piece is certainly not pre-Roman.

 Besides visual inspection, empiric measurements of gold quality and amounts of present trace elements can be conducted with advanced laboratory equipment.
-The amounts of certain impurities in ancient gold have been mapped and in some occasions measuring the impurity levels in an ancient piece can provide precious insight into its origin.
+The amounts of certain impurities in ancient gold have been mapped and on some occasions measuring the impurity levels in an ancient piece can provide precious insight into its origin.
 In most cases, however, its use is limited due to the fact that gold has been recycled since the beginning of its use and will be a mix of several localities.

 In order to obtain an idea of a jewelry item’s gold quality, we can use a touchstone or test stone.
 The item to be tested is filed in an inconspicuous place to reveal the true base metal (this test by itself shows if the item is only plated).
 A streak of the metal is deposited on the stone by rubbing it against it.
 Then a golden test needle of a known purity that is expected to lie close to the item’s quality is used to make a second streak.
 Experts can detect similarities or differences in the way the streaks are looking and can ‘feel’ differences between the two metals during applying the streak.

-A second method is that of staining an inconspicuous place of an item with a solution of stannous chloride, hydrochloric acid and distilled water in which a sufficient amount of tin is dissolved to form a saturated solution.
+Next, streaks can be tested for their chemical reaction to aqua regia or a diluted version thereof, depending on the supposed purity of the alloy.
+The acid is applied to several streaks and their reactions to it observed.
+The test can be repeated until a matching result is found.
+A second method is that of staining an inconspicuous place of an item with a solution of stannous chloride, hydrochloric acid, and distilled water in which a sufficient amount of tin is dissolved to form a saturated solution.
 A small area is scraped away on the object or a small groove is filed.
 The solution is applied to that area and the effect observed.
 Different alloys will produce different colors and will tell the expert what alloy he is dealing with.

 A more precise method is that of cupellation, where a certain amount of gold is removed from the item.
-This removed material is weighed and it’s weight recorded.
+This removed material is weighed and its weight recorded.
 The material is then refined to pure gold (all impurities are removed) and the remaining gold is weighed again.
 Any weight loss represents the amount of added materials and therefore the purity of the gold can be determined.
 This method is accurate but has the disadvantage that a (small) portion of the gold has to be removed.

-- Ancient Jewellery: Interpreting the Past, Ogden, Jack, British Museum Press, London, 1992.
-ISBN 071412060x
+- Ogden, Jack.
+Ancient Jewellery: Interpreting the Past.
+London: British Museum Press, 1992.

-- Jewelry, Concepts, and Technology.
-Untracht, Oppi.
-Doubleday, New York, USA.
-1982.
-ISBN 0385041853
+- Untracht, Oppi.
+Jewelry, Concepts, and Technology.
+New York: Doubleday, 1982.

 A very nice virtual exhibit about the history of gold is provided by the American Museum of Natural History here.